Harmonic Convolutional Networks based on Discrete Cosine Transform: Image Classification

 .1cm {\bf Comparison with the cutting-edge techniques.} Here we verify the use of DCT-based harmonic blocks in the more elaborate state-of-the-art models.
 To this end we modify ResNeXt architecture~\cite{Xie17}, which is similar to ResNets and uses wider bottleneck and grouped convolution to decrease the amount of FLOPS and the number of parameters.
-The model is further boosted using several state-of-the-art adjustments: {\it (i)} identity mapping in blocks that downsample features are extended by average pooling to prevent information loss; {\it (ii)} squeeze and excitation blocks~(SE)~\cite{Hu19} are used after every residual connection.
-The network is further regularized by stochastic depth~\cite{Huang16} and dropout on the last layer.
-Training is performed via stochatic gradient decent with learning rate 0.1 and batch size 256, with the former decayed according to one cosine annealing cycle~\cite{Loshchilov17}.
-In addition to mirroring and random crops of size 224, images are augmented with rotations and random erasing~\cite{Zhong17}.
+The model is further boosted using several state-of-the-art adjustments: {\it (i)} identity mappings that downsample features are extended by average pooling to prevent information loss; {\it (ii)} squeeze and excitation blocks~(SE)~\cite{Hu19} are used after every residual connection.
+The network is further regularized by stochastic depth and dropout on the last layer.
+Training is performed via stochastic gradient decent with learning rate 0.1 and batch size 256, with the former decayed according to one cosine annealing cycle.
+In addition to mirroring and random crops of size 224, images are augmented with rotations and random erasing.

-Our ResNeXt modification with 101 layers and 32 groups per 4 convolutional filters in residual block (expressing filters in both standard bases and DCT bases) is trained for 120 epochs.
-Use of DCT bases provides a subtle improvement over the standard bases.
-Furthermore we upscale the network to use 64 groups of filters, replace max-pooling in the first layer by increased stride and train this network for 170 epochs.
+Our ResNeXt modification with 101 layers and 32 groups per 4 convolutional filters in a residual block is trained for 120 epochs.
+The use of DCT bases provides a subtle improvement over the standard bases.
+Furthermore, we upscale the network to use 64 groups of filters, replace max-pooling in the first layer by increased stride and train this network for 170 epochs.
 From Table~\ref{tab:resnext} we conclude that our model outperforms all other ``handcrafted'' architectures that do not use extra training images and performs comparably to the networks of similar complexity found via neural architecture search.
-It should be noted that these models were also trained on larger image crops than our harmonic network, whereby such training typically improves the accuracy.
+Note that {these models were trained on larger image crops compared to our harmonic network, which typically leads to higher accuracies.}

+Vision transformers~\cite{Liu21} process a sequence of patch embeddings and consider global relations within an image, which is distinct to the CNN approach.
+At the same time transformers lack some inductive biases such as translation equivariance, locality and have issues related to the features' scale.
+Recently proposed Swin transformers~\cite{Liu21} address some of these issues by hierarchical representation and strong augmentation to perform very well even without pre-training on larger datasets (cf. Tab. \ref{tab:resnext}).
+This excellent performance, surpassing that achieved by our model, is obtained by using more sophisticated augmentation techniques and more training epochs.